0:00 / 0:00

 Episode Information

 Inspired after watching a drama that implied that all drugs are bad, Kitty and Emma chat about attitudes towards medication and taking many pills.
 Is it really acceptable to question if people need the medication they are prescribed?
 What alternatives are there?
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 11/11/2025 2:00:00 p.m.